darrenlsx/TelebotSync-for-Git/README.md

 User will be asked to choose a song title to be deleted from Google Calendar.

-User will then be given a list of dates and times that are under the song title and will then choose a number to delete.
+User will then be given a list of dates and times that are under the song title and will then choose a number/numbers to delete.

 Example of Usage: